 Bosch confirms sale of its packaging division to CVC Capital Partners

-Proposals from Bosch plans to sell its Waiblingen-based packaging machinery business in Germany to a newly incorporated company managed by CVC Capital Partners (CVC) are being progressed this autumn.
+Proposals from Bosch planning to sell its Waiblingen-based packaging machinery business in Germany to a newly incorporated company managed by CVC Capital Partners (CVC) are being progressed this autumn.

-The terms of the deal are not being released, but according to Bosch, the company, which serves sectors including confectionery and bakery, and its Pharma and Food units will remain intact, which was its stated preference rather than breaking individual units up in separate sales.
+The terms of the deal are not being released, but according to Bosch, the company, which serves sectors including confectionery and bakery markets, will remain intact, which was its stated preference rather than breaking individual units up in separate sales.
 While a value was not disclosed, according to Reuters, the Bosch unit has been valued at around €850 million.

 In terms of its outlook, the company said its consolidation process had identified mobility and connectivity of the Internet of Things as a major area of its future activities, including shaping future digitalisation processes across industry.